dirmania/2mistudio/README.md

 # 2mistudio

-Ｔhis is the official 2mistudio website.
+This is the official 2mistudio website.